[ <<previous | index | next >> ]

 The first highlight unfolded over an hour or so.
 We stopped at a small group of cars, seeing that they had spotted a group of three female lions, sitting on a small rocky outcrop.
 They were looking around, surveying the area.
 Timba said they were looking for prey.
 We watched them for a while and took photos, but as we'd already seen several lions, Timba drove us off again while the other cars stayed there watching some more.

 We did a bit of a circuit around a marshy area, spotting some birds and elephants and other things.
+We saw a lappet-faced vulture flying not far away and I took a few shots of it in flight, one of them turning out pretty well.
 As we were heading back to complete the loop, we passed through a troop of baboons moving along the road ahead of us.
 They scattered off into the grass as we passed, heading towards the area where we'd seen the lions.
 We thought perhaps they would get in trouble when they ran into the lions.

 And then we came across a large group of cars, parked on two roads surrounding a small area of land, maybe the size of a football field.
 We could see two Thomson's gazelles there but nothing else.
 It was highly suspicious, because as Timba said, this many cars - there were close to twenty - couldn't be just watching a couple of gazelles.
 We surmised that one or more of the lions were hunting them.
 We could see the rock outcrop, and there was one lion visible there, so perhaps two were out in the long grass stalking the gazelles.
 We watched for several minutes.I saw a bird in a nearby tree and moved my camera to take a photo of it... then suddenly Timba yelled, "There she goes!"
 I swung my camera down to shoot the action and got a shot of the gazelles running, but then Timba said, "She's missed them!"
 The gazelles got away and the lion was left sitting there watching them run off.
 Lowering my camera I saw the animals, but I'd missed the crucial moment of action.
 Still, it had been exciting to be there when it happened.